Hippocampome-Org/hco_dev_docs/docs/oblomem/context-cells_exp.md

 ## Neuromodulation Affecting STP

+TODO: add description here.

+## Neuromodulation Acting as Inhibitory Neurons

-Neuromodulation affecting STP can be enabled by the parameter `enable_ach_inhib` set to `1`.
+Neuromodulation acting as inhibitory neurons can be enabled by the parameter `enable_ach_inhib` set to `1`.
 Setting that to `0` disables the parameter.
+Current can then be supplied to the interneuron group representing neuromodulation by using the `setExternalCurrent()` function.
+For instance, `sim.setExternalCurrent(ACh_CA3_Basket, 1000.0f);`.